Numerical analysis of a constrained strain energy minimization problem: A constrained strain energy minimization problem

-We will see that ``in the generic case'' this kernel is trivial, i.e, contains only the zero function.
+We study the kernel space $\cK_{\hat \bz}$, cf \eqref{orthocond}.
+We will see that ``in the generic case'', as explained below, this kernel is trivial, i.e, contains only the zero function.
 We first consider the case of the inverse level set problem, where $\hat \bz= \bn$ holds, and then the general case.